aknorw/boilerplate/README.md

 Instead of using `<IntlProvider />` from the package, we use a custom provider named `<LanguageProvider />` which is basically the same component but **connected** to the store.
 This way, you are able to dispatch an action to change the locale of the whole app.

-For every component that contain strings to be translated, you should create a file named `messages.js` at the root of the folder.
+For every component that contain strings to be translated, **you should create a file named `messages.js` at the root of the folder**.

 ````js
 // src/pages/Dashboard/messages.js